michl203/Password-Manager-/README.md

 When designing this app I also referred to the OWASP Top 10 Desktop App Security Risks which can be found here: https://owasp.org/www-project-desktop-app-security-top-10/

-Here is what I applied to my application from the recommendations:
+Here is what I applied to in application based recommendations by OWASP:

 ![owasp drawio](https://github.com/michl203/Password-Manager-/assets/110306237/7b6e4cdb-cff8-4feb-a7f9-45dc494953ff)

-# Features

 # Technology used